MrF3lix/IKT210/05_Final-Project/scrap.md

 1. We first choose to use cilium for the networking.
 Unfortunately it didn't work as expected and to make it work we would need to recompile the kernel and enable BPF: https://docs.cilium.io/en/v1.12/operations/system_requirements/#admin-system-reqs.
 2. Because we tried to use cilium the VM's had a network interface configured `cilium_vxlan` and `cilium_net`.
 While installing Flannel we had a problem assigning IP addresses because there were the previously configured interfaces.
 To fix this we ran `ip link delete cilium_vxlan` and `ip link delete cilium_net`
 3. Cannot create argocd application within argocd.
 Error message: Unable to create application: error creating application: the server could not find the requested resource (post applications.argoproj.io)

+## Problem 6.12

+1. Couldn't access gitlab docker registry. => Create Secret in cluster `kubectl create secret docker-registry`
+1. Docker images were build on an amd64 platform.
+Using `docker buildx build --platform linux/amd64` fixed the problem.
+2. Database is not persistent => No PVC created for it yet.
+3. Could not run the docker build for the betauia.net frontend, `yarn install` failes during image building.